Merzasphor/MWSE/docs/source/apis/tes3.md

 	```

 ??? example "Example: Save rayTest result for use at a later point"

+	If you plan to use the results of rayTest, you should make sure it still exists.
+For example, an object which was in a list of results of rayTest can get unloaded when the player changes cells and become invalid, so it shouldn't be accessed.

 	```lua
 	local result = tes3.rayTest{ -- result can get invalidated